chensteven/machine-learning/README.md

   - Update getting started documentation
   - Remove deprecated methods
   - Release version 1.0.0
-- Use the body to explain what and why
+- Use the body to explain what changed and why

+Benefits as David Thompson [lists](https://dhwthompson.com/2019/my-favourite-git-commit):
+- commit message are searchable
+- tells a story

 ## Machine Learning